-Barn spiders (Araneus cavaticus) are a beneficial species of arachnids commonly found in eastern North America and do not pose any threat to humans or domestic animals.
+But generally speaking, barn spiders (Araneus cavaticus) are a beneficial species of arachnids commonly found in eastern North America and do not pose any threat to humans or domestic animals.
 Many readers may be familiar with the barn spider from the popular children’s book Charlotte’s Web by E. B. White.
-The eponymous Charlotte is a barn spider that White cleverly named Charlotte A. Cavaticus, a play on the barn spider’s taxonomic designation.
+The eponymous Charlotte is a barn spider that White cleverly named Charlotte A. Cavaticus, a play on the spider’s taxonomic designation.
 Like the fictional character, barn spiders are a helpful species to have around the farm.

 Identifying A Barn Spider